Benchmarking weak randomness in Quantum and Natural Sources: SVTest software

 \subsection{Core of the SVTest program}

 The goal of this program is to first estimate the sequence of values $\epsilon_h$ for the given history length $h$ and then estimate from them the final value of $\epsilon$.
-The whole program is based on the mathematical background discussed in Section \ref{sec:methods}.
+The whole program is based on the mathematical previously discussed background.

 The first step is to load all input data into memory to allow faster computations.
 Although this version does not support live streaming of data as an input, such a use case can be resolved by storing streamed data and dividing it into appropriate big parts to use in the software.
 If these parts are big, then the estimation error should be negligible.